Passkeys FAQ

 For new developers in this area, it will take weeks or months to get into passkeys and a substantial workload to maintain passkey systems.

-Corbado focuses on helping companies bring passkeys to their customers by offering intelligent user transition solutions, an easy integration into existing systems and dealing with cross-device / cross-platform issues.
+Corbado focuses on helping software companies bring passkeys to their users by offering intelligent user transition solutions, an easy integration into existing systems and dealing with cross-device / cross-platform issues.

 We provide easy to use web components and APIs that handle the passkey magic for you and let you focus on your core features.